Histamine, Anxiety, and CBD

 - Triciclates (old serotonin boosters out of favor due to negatives)

 And then there it was….hydroxyzine.

-It's a very old medication with very little side effects.
+It's a very old medication with fewer side effects.

 Since this is personal for us (2017 was a year of intense, rolling anxiety due to perimenopause), we like to turn over every stone.

 The more we researched hydroxyzine for anxiety, the more curious we were.